RazrFalcon/svgcleaner/docs/src/remove-comments.rst

 **Note:** ``svgdom`` library, which is used to process SVG file in ``svgcleaner``, doesn't support comments inside attributes, so they will be removed anyway.

+**Unsupported by:** librsvg <= 2.40.13 (it doesn't support comments inside attributes, so when we remove them image will be rendered differently)

 ..
 GEN_TABLE
 ..
 BEFORE
 .. <!-- Comment -->